-This month, we publish new reforecasts for the Convertible Sports and Supercar sectors.
+This month, we publish new reforecasts for the SUV sector.

-At this review, there were a number of changes to our deflation assumptions, including changes to the phasing of deflation, which are similar to those actioned for other sectors over recent months.
+At this review, there were some minor changes to our deflation assumptions, involving changes to the phasing of deflation, which are similar to those actioned for other sectors over recent months.

-For Convertible cars, year 1 improves by approximately +0.5% and Year 3 worsens by around -0.5%, resulting in a negligible forecast impact at 24 months onwards and a 0.5% forecast increase at 12 months.
+For all SUVs, year 1 improves by approximately +1%, year 2 worsens by -0.5% and year 3 worsens by around -1%, resulting in a +1% forecast increase at 12 months, +0.5% at 24 months and a -0.5% forecast reduction from 36 months onwards.